-The drug is occasionally used for ritualistic healing.
-Due to its psychedelic tendencies, N,N-dimethyltryptamine in small doses has a calming effect on the body before giving an intense trip, defined as an alternate sense of consciousness associated with transcendence.
+Because it is considered a classic psychedelic drug, N,N-dimethyltryptamine or DMT produces a calming effect on the body before giving an intense trip.
+This DMT trip or DMT experience is often defined as an alternate sense of consciousness associated with transcendence.

-Dimethyltryptamine comes as crystalline powder in its purest form.
-It has a snowflake-like consistency when placed under a microscope.
-Its general appearance is clear and it turns into crystal once it is vaporized.
-The impure counterparts of this drug are yellow and brown with texture of wax when placed in water.
+The impure counterparts of DMT are yellow and brown with the texture of wax when placed in water.
 These colors indicate impurities of plant fat that are then mixed with traces of DMT.

-Colored variations of the drug (purple, pink and amber red) suggests that it is not purified and can pose harmful effects if taken.
-These hues hint of the presence of lye in the substance that can do damage for the lungs.
+Colored variations of the drug (purple, pink, and amber red) suggest that it is not purified and can pose harmful effects if taken.
+These hues hint at the presence of lye in the substance that can do damage to the lungs.

 - Business trip

-The body reacts to N,N-dimethyltryptamine in the same hallucinogenic way as LSD.
-It can cause a user to have kaleidoscopic displays of technicolor abstract images, auditory hallucinations and altering temperatures of heat and cold.
+The body reacts to N,N-dimethyltryptamine (DMT) in the same hallucinogenic way as LSD (lysergic acid diethylamide).
+Like in other hallucinogenic drugs, a DMT experience can cause a user to have kaleidoscopic displays of technicolor abstract images, auditory hallucinations, changes in visual perception, and altering temperatures of heat and cold.

-Once N,N-dimethyltryptamine enters the system, its chemical composition targets the serotonin (a chemical responsible for good moods) and changes the way our decisions are affected with emotional memories.
-To simplify, the drug affects the way we choose by triggering the emotions.
-Once absorbed by the body, the user encounters transient states of anxiety and euphoria that can happen either simultaneously or at the same time.
+To simplify, DMT affects parts of the human brain and once the DMT is absorbed by the body, the user encounters a psychedelic experience characterized by transient states of anxiety and euphoria that can happen either simultaneously or at the same time.

-These heightened states of experiences become more intense at higher doses of the drugs.
-Most users claim out of body experiences and “interactions” with beings of another existence--entities and aliens--that take the form of animals and objects.
+These heightened states of DMT experiences become more intense at higher doses of these psychoactive drugs.
+Most users claim out of body experiences and “interactions” with beings of another existence such as entities and aliens that take the form of animals and objects.

 - Dilated pupils